Skip to main content

 • The replay window is 24 hours.
 After 24 hours, the same key is treated as a new request.

 • The X-Idempotency-Replayed: true response header tells you when a response is a replay.
-Log this — it means your retry worked and the original response is intact.
+Log it: it means your retry worked and the original response is intact.

 Never reuse the same idempotency key for different operations.
 If you send a transfer with key abc-123 and then try to create an account with the same key, the second request will either be rejected or return the transfer response, depending on timing.